 - Prepare your route – think about points of interest for the kids, avoid busy roads and think about a rewarding stop at a pub or café at the end of the route.

 - Think about what you will take with you.
-Make sure you all have enough water (is your bike fitted with a water bottle and rack, have a few snacks in your bag (maybe take a picnic?) and make sure you all have a waterproof jacket in your bag in case the weather turns (or just to use as a blanket for the picnic)
+Make sure you all have enough water and have a few snacks in your bag.
+Make sure you have a waterproof jacket in your bag in case the weather turns.

-- Suitable clothes for the changing weather are a must, along with sun cream and helmet.
-Normal clothing will do fine for most rides, although leggings or tracksuit trousers are preferable to jeans – especially if the weather is damp – and sturdy shoes are better than soft-soled ones.
-Cycling mitts or gloves will make small hands more comfortable.
-Easily removable layers are another must – temperature control is vital to happy cycling.
+- Suitable clothes for changing weather are a must.
+Normal clothing will do fine for most rides, although avoid jeans, especially if the weather is damp.
+Sturdy shoes are better than soft-soled ones.
+Easily removable layers are another must.
 Too many and you’ll get too hot and sweaty but too few and children will easily get cold and tired.

-- Take plenty of rest and drink stops (and be prepared to) – you’re on an adventure, it’s the journey to enjoy, not the destination.
+- Take plenty of rest and drink stops – you’re on an adventure, it’s the journey to enjoy, as well as the destination.